 Car changing is a big deal

-Amid falling global sales, rising costs, and failed merger talks, Japanese car manufacturer Nissan is implementing drastic changes in an attempt to stabilise its future.
-It has said it will cut 11,000 jobs globally and shut down seven factories as part of a broader plan to cut costs.
+Amid falling global sales, rising costs, and failed merger talks, Nissan announced in May 2025 that it will cut 11,000 jobs worldwide and shut down seven factories as part of a broader cost-cutting plan.

-Combined with cuts announced in November, the total number of layoffs now stands at 20,000 – around 15% of its global workforce of 133,500.
-The company plans to reduce its total number of manufacturing plants worldwide from 17 to 10 by the end of 2027.
+Combined with cuts announced in November 2024, the total number of layoffs now stands at 20,000 – around 15% of its global workforce of 133,500.
+The company also plans to reduce its total number of manufacturing plants worldwide from 17 to 10 by the end of 2027.

-Around two-thirds of these job losses will affect manufacturing roles, while the rest will hit sales, administrative staff, researchers, and contract workers.
-The precise locations of the job cuts have not been confirmed, raising questions about the future of major sites, including the Sunderland plant in the UK, which employs around 6,000 people.
+About two-thirds of these job losses will affect manufacturing roles, while the remainder will impact sales, administrative staff, researchers, and contract workers.

 Sunderland’s uncertain future

-While uncertainty looms over the Sunderland site, there are mixed signals.
-Nissan CEO Ivan Espinosa has confirmed that more electric cars – such as the new Nissan Leaf – will be assembled at the facility, aligning with the company’s global pivot toward EVs.
-However, plans to build a battery and EV factory in Japan have been scrapped, and overall investment in new infrastructure is being reduced.
+Uncertainty surrounds the Sunderland site, with mixed signals – these job cut talks add to the uncertainty.
+Nissan CEO Ivan Espinosa confirmed more electric cars, like the new Leaf, will be built there, supporting the shift to electric.
+However, plans for a battery and EV factory in Japan were scrapped, and overall investment is being cut.

 Poor performance in key markets